Linear scalability of density functional theory calculations without imposing electron localization: Scaling properties of the method

-To show that quadratic complexity is indeed what we achieve with this method, we plot, in figure~\ref{fig:QuadraticScaling} the wall-time per SCF cycle vs. system size for water clusters (taken from \url{http://www.ergoscf.org/xyz/h2o.php}) and hydrogen-terminated silicon nanocrystals (we use a series of nanocrystals, starting from \ch{Si35H36} reaching \ch{Si2785H780}, for details, see supplementary material D), using STO-3G and the larger 6-31G basis-sets.
+To show that quadratic complexity is indeed what we achieve with this method, we plot, in Figure~\ref{fig:QuadraticScaling} the wall-time per SCF cycle vs. system size for water clusters (taken from \url{http://www.ergoscf.org/xyz/h2o.php}, accessed on March 5 2022) and hydrogen-terminated silicon nanocrystals (we use a series of nanocrystals, starting from \ch{Si35H36} reaching \ch{Si2785H780}, for details, see supplementary material D), using STO-3G and the larger 6-31G basis sets.
+Going from the smaller to the larger basis set increases wall-time by a factor of 10-20.
+This result is a combination of several characteristics beyond the mere size of the basis set.
+For example the magnitude of the Gaussian exponents of the basis set's primitives are relevant for the dimensioning of the grid.
+Higher valued Gaussian exponents require a finer mesh and also increase the kinetic energy component of the Hamiltonian, which increases the Chebyshev expansion length.
+Smaller (diffuse) Gaussian exponents lead to larger grid windows (see also supplementary material A.1.1) and hence an increase in overall grid size as well.
+Furthermore, the implementation of the linear scaling operation of $S^{-1}$, involving the incomplete Cholesky decomposition and preconditioned conjugate gradients algorithms, is sensitive to the condition number of $S$, determined by near linear dependencies between basis functions.
 As seen in the figure, all cases show overall quadratic algorithmic complexity.
 It is noteworthy to state that the small and intermediate sized systems in the figure exhibit a varying algorithmic complexity with system size associated with the interplay between linear complexity processes having a large prefactor and cubic stages due to the non-sparse nature of the Hamiltonian and overlap matrices.